Get Help Today(877) 648-4288

 What Causes Alcohol Withdrawal?

-Alcohol withdrawal stems from low alcohol levels in the body once it is accustomed to being given large amounts of alcohol.
+Alcohol withdrawal stems from low alcohol levels in the body after being accustomed to large amounts of alcohol.
 Alcohol consumption suppresses certain parts of the brain, promoting relaxation and feelings of joy.
 Upon drinking, the liver metabolizes the alcohol intake.
 Any alcohol which cannot be metabolized is absorbed in the brain.
-Once the drinker stops drinking, the brain still craves the feelings created when the drinker is under the influence.
+Once the drinker stops drinking, the brain still craves the feelings of drinking alcohol.
 The brain’s inability to readjust without alcohol intake causes adverse effects.

 In some cases, alcohol withdrawal can be fatal.
 Alcohol withdrawal symptoms can occur and persist for several hours, and even days, after drinking, some even experience withdrawal for up to a week.
 Symptoms can begin as early as 2 hours after the last drink and are usually most severe between 6 and 72 hours after the last drink.